 Note: Receiving a grade or code of B–, C, D, F, WF, WP, I, AUD, or DEF does not constitute successful course completion.
 Also, students with federal aid must maintain a cumulative GPA of 3.0.
 Students denied need-based aid because of unsatisfactory academic progress may appeal in writing to the director of student financial services.
 A Financial Aid Review committee rules on the appeal and the student is notified of the committee's decision within three weeks.

-Housing/residency status: Housing status is printed on each Financial Assistance Statement.
+Housing/residency status: Housing status is reflected on each Financial Assistance Statement.
 If a student's status is different from what's listed, he or she must notify our office in writing.
 The award package may be adjusted due to a housing change.

 Enrollment changes/credit changes: Enrollment changes cause a student's cost of attendance, which is used to determine aid eligibility, to change.
 Students must notify our office in writing if their expected or actual enrollment changes.
 Registered credits are checked after the add/drop period, and awards are adjusted accordingly.